Planets in astrology: Venus

 Venus orbits the Sun in 225 days, spending about 18.75 days in each sign of the zodiac.
 Venus is the second-brightest object in the night sky, the Moon being the brightest.
 It is usually beheld as a twin planet to Earth.

-In astrology, Venus is associated with the principles of harmony, beauty, refinement, affections, love, and the urge to sympathize and unite with others.
+In astrology, Venus is associated with the principles of harmony, femininity, the female principle and beginning, the maiden and the female body, beauty, refinement, affections, love, and the urge to sympathize and unite with others.
 It is involved with the desire for pleasure, comfort and ease.
 It governs romantic relations, sex (the origin of the words 'venery' and 'venereal'), marriage and business partnerships, the arts and fashion.
 The 1st-century poet Marcus Manilius described Venus as generous and fecund and the lesser benefic.

 The planet Venus in medicine is associated with the reproductive system, lumbar region, the veins, parathyroids, throat and kidneys.
 Venus was thought to be moderately warm and moist and associated with the phlegmatic humor.

-Venus rules over Friday and is ruler of second house.
+Venus rules over Friday and is the ruler of second house.
 In languages deriving from Latin, such as Romanian, Spanish, French, and Italian, the word for Friday often resembles the word Venus (vineri, viernes, vendredi and venerdì respectively).
 Dante Alighieri associated Venus with the liberal art of rhetoric.